cjy8922/cjy8922/README.md

 ---

 ### <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="23px" height="23px" /> Hello, there!
-I'm Jun Yeong Cha, an AI Developer and Data Scientist from Seoul, Korea.
+I'm Jun Yeong Cha, an AI Engineer and Data Scientist from Seoul, Korea.
 You can find more details about me through this link.
 </br>

 ### ⚡Tools & Skills